projectcapsule/capsule/docs/operator/use-cases/images-registries.md

 ```

 # What’s next
 See how Bill, the cluster admin, can assign Pod Security Policies to Alice's tenant.
-[Assign Pod Security Policies to a tenant]().
+[Assign Pod Security Policies](./pod-security-policies.md).